 Smoking cigarettes destroy health due to its side effects and cause death all over the world, and we often hear this phrase.
 But no one stops and asks himself why we smoke tobacco.
 Despite knowing the dangers of cigarette smoking, many people know that it is harmful.
-But they do not realise how dangerous it is.
-It causes side effects to the health of the smoker and also those who do not smoke.
+But they do not realize how dangerous it is.
+It causes side effects on the health of the smoker and also those who do not smoke.
 Let me tell you the risks of smoking on both smokers and non-smokers, as well.

 Quit smoking relieves the risk of contracting many deadly diseases.
 Such as coronary heart disease, coronary artery disease, cancer, obstructive pulmonary disease, chronic obstructive pulmonary disease.
 All of these health effects caused by smoking tobacco.